linkerd/website/linkerd.io/content/2/architecture.md

 ## CLI

-The Linkerd CLI is run locally on your machine and used to interact with the control and data planes.
+The Linkerd CLI is run locally on your machine and is used to interact with the control and data planes.
 It can be used to view statistics, debug production issues in real time and install/upgrade the control and data planes.